MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setwindowshookexw.md

 </dl>
 </td>
 <td width="60%">
 Installs a hook procedure that will be called when the application's foreground thread is about to become idle.
 This hook is useful for performing low priority tasks during idle time.
-For more information, see the <a href="/previous-versions/windows/desktop/legacy/ms644980(v=vs.85)">ForegroundIdleProc</a> hook procedure.
+For more information, see the [ForegroundIdleProc](/windows/win32/winmsg/foregroundidleproc) hook procedure.

 </td>
 </tr>